FiddleINC/FiddleINC.github.io/_posts/blog/2020-05-12-A-Simple-Server-in-Go.md

 category: blog
 ---

-> Before I start this blog, I want to welcome all of you to **Code Slate**, a platform where I write gibberish about computers.
-It may be shitty codebase, low level desgin standards or my stupid OSS Ideas.
-I have always not found the best source of everything at one place, so I decided to condense all my knowledge in one small write up such as this.
-So I hope you find it intersting

 **Go**, devloped by the big boy, **Google** soon rose to prominence in the Backend world thanks to, of course, big boy *Google*.
 For the last couple of years, since its inception, major IT companies are moving towards this newbie in their development and why not.

 In a year of me using the language, I really feel the Old and New coming together in one entity.
 I started out with C++ and moved onto scripting using Javascript, and I really dig the easiness of the latter and the detailing of the former.